When Someone Dies in Scotland

 Free bereavement counselling and support.
 Helpline: 0808 808 1677.
 Website: cruse.org.uk.
 Scottish office: 0345 600 2227.

-Common questions about deaths in Scotland
+Common questions about the process in Scotland

 Is probate the same in Scotland as in England?